Cape Conway, Queensland: Geography

-The entire locality is within Conway National Park.
 The land is mountainous and undeveloped bushland.
+The entire locality is within Conway National Park and the land use is nature conservation.

 Conway Range runs along the eastern part of the locality with a number of named peaks, the highest of which is High Mountain at 555 m above sea level.
 High Mountain was originally noted as High Peak on a chart by Lieutenant Francis Price Blackwood (Royal Navy) in HMS Fly in 1843.

+Mountains

+The locality has the following mountains, from north to south: